usernotfinded/congrex/README.md

 - Compare multiple model answers on the same prompt instead of trusting one response.
 - Force a final chamber decision with a designated Senate President for tie-breaking.
 - Keep implementation optional: advice can stay advice, and code changes only happen in a supervised execution round.
+- Resume saved sessions, restore the last consensus/winner context, and continue with `/implement` when you are ready.
 - Stay local-first: senators, sessions, presets, and MCP configuration live on your machine.
 - Use defense-in-depth guardrails around file edits, command execution, MCP tools, and terminal output.